marko628/ColorCollection/Readme.md

 ###The Color Collection

-The color collection app demonstrates two techniques that will be importanta for the Virtual Tourist app.
+The color collection app demonstrates two techniques that will be important for the Virtual Tourist app.

 - Using UICollectionView with NSFetchedResultsController
 - Maintaining a set of "selected" cells